Bicyclette/StarCraft_AI/README.md

 2. Download and unzip [Starcraft Broodwar 1.16.1](http://www.cs.mun.ca/~dchurchill/startcraft/scbw_bwapi440.zip) to the included `windows/starcraft` folder
 3. Run `windows/RunC++BotAndStarcraft.bat` which will launch the bot executable and Starcraft / BWAPI
 4. Open `windows/visualstudio/StartCraft.sln` in Visual Studio 2022 to modify / recompile the code

+# Bot

+We chose the Protoss race for the bot.